AmanyEmam/Getting-and-Cleaning-Data-Course-Project/README.md

 This repository is a Amany Emam's submission for Getting and Cleaning Data course project.
 This includes all the instructions on how to run be able to analyse the Human Activity recognition dataset.

+First, download and unzip the data file into your R working directory.
+Second, download the R source code into your R working directory.
+Finally, execute R source code to generate tidy data file.

 ## Dataset

 Human Activity Recognition Using Smartphones